-- Acquire knowledge about the practical application of a Central Reservation System (CRS) within a Global distribution system (GDS): - Booking of various travel products and services; and - Issuing various e-tickets.
+- acquire knowledge about the practical application of a Central Reservation System (CRS) within a Global distribution system (GDS). - booking of various travel products and services; and - issuing various e-tickets.

-- demonstrate knowledge and understanding of the function of the Central Reservation System (CRS) with a Global Distribution System (GDS), which operate within the tourism and hospitality industry; and - demonstrated ability to make decisions about practical applications within the CRS/GDS systems in the tourism and hospitality industry.
+- demonstrate knowledge and understanding of the function of the Central Reservation System (CRS) with a Global Distribution System (GDS), which operates within the tourism and hospitality industry; and - demonstrated ability to make decisions about practical applications within the CRS/GDS systems in the tourism and hospitality industry.